stephenafamo/orchestra/README.md

 	c := orchestra.Conductor{
 		Timeout: 5 * time.Second,
 		Players: map[string]orchestra.Player{
+            // the names are used to identify the players
-			"function": a,
+            // both in logs and the returned errors "function": a,
 			"server":   b,
 		},
 	}

-	// User the conductor as a Player err := orchestra.PlayUntilSignal(c, os.Interrupt, syscall.SIGTERM)
+	// Use the conductor as a Player err := orchestra.PlayUntilSignal(c, os.Interrupt, syscall.SIGTERM)
 	if err != nil {
 		panic(err)